junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas crashed into the kitchen little more than three hours ago, leaving a bloody sigil on the fridge door, and practically went straight into the coma.
 No explanation.

 "Balls."
-Bobby curses under his breath again, staring at the unconscious angels.
+Bobby curses under his breath again, staring at the unconscious angel.

 The timer soon hits zero.
 The boys would be waiting in the goddamn wild west a hundred fifty years in the past, the only angel in the room is not waking up.
 Both waiting for him to save the day, what's he gonna do, wrapping a wing that's never there?

-"Ok Cas, don't smite me or anything," Bobby approaches the sofa carefully, thinking twice, then shaking Cas's shoulder.
-First not so much harshly, then a lot more.
+"Ok Cas, don't smite me or anything," Bobby approaches the sofa gingerly, thinking twice, then shaking Cas's shoulder.
+First not quite harshly, then a lot more.
 But still, the eyes are closed, the cut on his abdomen is bleeding some ominous bright light.

-Bobby slaps his face -- also lightly first, all things considered, then a lot less so.
+Bobby slaps his face -- also started easy, all things considered, then a lot less so.
 But nothing works.

 Bobby runs out of idea.